 Take, for example, the ancient rite of story telling.
 Now, in a big city, the raison d’etre of a story is the Punch Line, so Plot and Narrative Speed are key elements.
 In small town Umbria, a tale is instead judged by its Spin Off Potential, so Setting and Character are pushed to the forefront, and Plot is often left back at the bus station.

 Imagine you walk into your corner caffè one morning in, say, New York (or London, or Berlin, or Singapore), and, as the Javameister pours your cup, he casually asks, “So, how ya doin’?”
-You respond by saying, “Well, yesterday I got a flat tire, but this guy stopped and helped me change it.
+You respond by saying, “Well, yesterday I got a flat tire, but this guy stopped and helped me change it, he said it was no sweat as he does this all day (he works for TreadHunter).
 All’s well that ends well.”
 A good urban story.
 Quick, to the point, and with a canned Hollywood ending.
 The waiter may respond with a “That’s good” or a “Happens to the best of us” or perhaps someone down at the end of the counter will chime in about his recent flat (but you will think to yourself that he’s a nosy little bugger) and that will be the end of it.